snoek09/snoek09.github.io/source/_posts/2018-08-11-anet-a8-firmware-upgrade.md

 The board definition files enable the Arduino IDE to compile firmware (in this case Marlin) for Anet 3D printers.

-Copy the anet folder to the Aruindo\hardware folder.
-Create the hardware folder if it doesn't exist.
+Copy the `anet` folder to the `Aruindo\hardware` folder.
+Create the `hardware` folder if it doesn't exist.

 ![Anet A8 board defination files](/images/marlin/board-definition-files.png){.img-fluid}

 ### Copy Marlin example configuration

-Unzip the Marlin firmware and go to the Marlin\example-configurations\Anet\A8 folder:
+Unzip the Marlin firmware and go to the `Marlin\example-configurations\Anet\A8 folder`:

 ![Marlin A8 configuration files source](/images/marlin/marlin-a8-configuration-source.png){.img-fluid}

-Copy the 2 configuration files to the Marlin folder:
+Copy the 2 configuration files to the `Marlin` folder:

 ![Marlin A8 configuration files destination](/images/marlin/marlin-a8-configuration-destination.png){.img-fluid}